chop-dbhi/cilantro/README.md

 ### Overview

 A brief architecture overview of the Cilantro client should help overall understanding of the individual modules.
 Cilantro uses the Backbone.js framework.
-Most of the Backbone models reflect model objects on the server.
+Most of the Backbone models reflect models on the server.
 The important models you need to understand to edit or extend the UI are DataConcept and DataContextNode.
 There are others, but these two are crucial to the functionality of the application.
 DataConcept is responsible for describing the fields that will be presented to the user as a single interface or "concept".
+The DataContextNode model represents a portion of the query the user has created using the interface.
+The "DataContext" portion of the name comes from the fact that this data structure controls the context in which the user will be viewing the data.
+These nodes are combined together into a larger query as a DataContextNodeTree.

+Both DataContextNode and DataConcept have corresponding view objects on the client.
+DataConceptView is the interface in the middle of the screen that the user will use to create an element of the query.
+For example, if a DataConcept model contains two fields, the corresponding DataConceptView will present an interface allowing the user to specify the range of values they would like to restrict the search to for those two fields.
+Depending on the fields and how they relate to one another, this interface may be as simple as two text form inputs, or it may be a more complex graph or tree-based interface.
+Once the user fills out this view, it will result in the construction of a DataContextNode that will make up all or a portion of their query.
+A DataContextNodeView then appears on the right hand-side showing a text version of DataContextNode the user just created.

 ### Modules